I-1-2-57.Evaluating Fee Petitions

 • Contacted the Social Security Administration (SSA) as needed about the status of the claim.

-• Participated at the hearing.
+• Prepared for and participated at the hearing.

 • Promoted timely decision making or acted in a way that delayed the issuance of the decision without justification.